This article outlines the underlying motivation and rules for the Technical Electives section of the 37CU CSCI degree requirements.

 The purpose of Technical Electives

 Technical Electives give you technical depth; they are also an opportunity to specialize and to develop your own profile that goes beyond the required courses which everyone takes.
 Because of this, not all courses are suitable as Technical Electives.
 The expectation is that the courses will be 1) rigorous or quantitative, and 2) have at least one nontrivial prerequisite.
 Thus, a course that is mostly based on discussions or case studies will generally not work in this category.
 Such courses can still be wonderful, and you should certainly take them if you are interested!
-They would just have to go elsewhere on your CPG.
+They just need to go elsewhere on your worksheet.

 To avoid surprises at graduation time, it is important to make sure that a course counts as a Technical Elective before you take it.
 The easiest way to do that is to check the list below.